Criminal Damage lawyer

 Being convicted of criminal damage can have a noticeable impact on your future, with the ability to get jobs, for example, made more difficult as a result of the conviction.
 Minor criminal damage offences are also often people’s first experience with legal issues, making the process incredibly nerve-wracking.

 Because of this, it is vital to secure legal representation as soon as possible.
-Our specialist team of Defence Solicitors have been working with individuals accused of committing criminal damage since 1998.
+Our specialist team of Defence Lawyers have been working with individuals accused of committing criminal damage since 1998.
 We are extremely familiar with the law surrounding it and will be able to support you throughout the case.

 To speak to a member of our team, call today on +44 (0)161 452 7674 or fill out our contact form to request a call.